 Movement Builders

-This July NEON is excited to host our latest Movement Builders programme specifically for the Youth Organising Movement!
+This May NEON is excited to host our latest Movement Builders programme, specifically for leaders and campaigners working to tackle the root causes of economic injustice in Birmingham and the surrounding areas.

 What does it involve?

-The programme takes you through a range of models and theories which we’ll explore as a whole group and in smaller groups through interactive activities, workshops and discussions.
-We have a team of trainers and facilitators to help you unpack the learning and apply it to your own organisations and the wider movement.
+This Movement Builders is a two-day training programme with up to 30 participants that are doing economic justice work in Birmingham and the surrounding areas.
+The programme will take you through a range of models and exercises which we’ll explore as a whole group and in smaller groups through interactive activities, workshops and discussions.
+We have a team of trainers and facilitators to help you unpack the learning and apply it to your own organisations and the wider movements you work in.

 Apply now